keul/haunts/README.rst

 **Spent**
   (number or empty)

   How long the event will last.
-Leave empty to create a full-day event
+Leave empty to create a full-day event.

+  When executiing the report, full day event length is influences by ``OVERTIME_FROM`` configuration option

 **Project**
   (string)